Wellbeing and Health

 You will be required to download the attendance monitoring app to your phone, and we will show you how to do this during ‘Welcome Week’ or at your course induction sessions.
 You can also access the SEAtS Student Guide and video from the VLE (to be uploaded shortly).

-If you are absent from lectures or other teaching activities then you will be emailed about your non-attendance and asked to meet with either your Personal Tutor, the Wellbeing Manager or the Associate Dean for Students.
+If you are absent from lectures or other teaching activities then you will be emailed about your non-attendance and asked to meet with either your Personal Tutor or the Wellbeing Manager.

 If you have a disability, mental health or long-term medical condition, which may affect your attendance, do let the Wellbeing Manager know at the start of the academic year.